hpacheco/juice-shop-demo/index.md

 <details>
 <summary>More info</summary>

-This challenge serves to explain the structure web pages and to demonstrate how Juice Shop challenges work:
+This challenge serves to explain the structure of web pages and to demonstrate how Juice Shop challenges work:

 1. Explain how to use the browser's Developer Tools.
 2. Then show how to find the score-board by inspecting the HTML and JavaScript code of the frontpage.